Commercial vehicles are designed for commercial or business purposes, transportation of goods and passengers.

 The first step to take after a commercial truck accident is to get medical help for your injuries.
 Once you have ensured that you and all the occupants of your vehicle have received treatment for your wounds, begin the process of documenting important evidence from the scene of the accident.

-The following is a list of commonly used pieces of evidence.
+The following is a list of commonly used pieces of evidence:

 Note down all of these important details, including whether the commercial vehicle was speeding at the time or whether the driver was busy with some other activity just before the accident like using a cell phone.
-Get the contact information of witnesses at the scene, including their names, addresses and telephone numbers.
+Get the contact information of witnesses at the scene, including their names, addresses, and telephone numbers.

 Under federal law, commercial vehicles are required to carry a minimum amount of insurance that can cover bodily injury and property damage.
 Typically, the mandated minimum insurance requirements for commercial vehicles are much higher than for personal vehicles.

 However, commercial companies in Dallas will take steps to protect their interests after an accident.
-Their legal team will immediately get to work to planning challenges to your truck accident claim.
+Their legal team will immediately get to work on planning challenges to your truck accident claim.
 For this reason, it’s important that you take steps to protect your rights after an accident, and get in touch with a trucking accident attorney immediately.

-If you were injured in an accident involving a commercial truck, tractor, tanker, delivery vehicle, Hazmat truck or any other commercial vehicle in Dallas, discuss your legal options for compensation with a trucking accident lawyer.
+If you were injured in an accident involving a commercial truck, tractor, tanker, delivery vehicle, Hazmat truck, or any other commercial vehicle in Dallas, discuss your legal options for compensation with a trucking accident lawyer.
 Call 214-290-8001 to speak with Dallas trucking accident lawyer, attorney Julie Johnson, or fill out the online form, and schedule an initial evaluation of your claim.